fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/chapter1.md

 # Chapter 1: Introduction to Modern Distributed AI

+*Building scalable AI systems from single GPU to distributed clusters*

+> Don't ask what your system can do, ask what your system can do in parallel.
+- Henry Wu | Principal ML Tech Lead, Oracle, 2025

 ## Overview

 Modern AI models have grown beyond what single GPUs can handle.
 Large language models now range from several billion to over a trillion parameters.
 Training models with tens of billions of parameters on a single GPU would take months, if they even fit in memory.
 Serving these models at scale requires distributed architectures.